loteoo/hyperstatic/src/pages/Home/home.md

 ## Pages
-Pages are hyperapp components (pure view functions) that receive the state.
+Pages are Hyperapp components (pure view functions) that receive the state.

 They are bundled in their own file using parcel's [dynamic imports](https://parceljs.org/code_splitting.html).